Vaishalshah2611/WhiteBoarding/README.md

 Architecture-13: This white board diagram shows the two diffrent types of Autoscaling methods.
 Namley, Horizontal Scaling and Vertical Scaling.

 Architecture-14: This white board session shows the basics of Docker Concept and it's advantage.

+Architecture-15: It shows the basic Active Directory Architecture at logical level - Based on Windows AD